-The Faculty of Regional Development and International Studies (FRDIS) entered the new year not only with a new calendar number, but also with a new management headed by Dean Ondřej Konečný.
-At a meeting with staff on 6th of February, key challenges and changes, the strategic direction of the Faculty and the significant investments in the academic environment in 2025 were presented.
+The Faculty of Regional Development and International Studies (FRDIS) began the new year not only with a new calendar number but also with new leadership under Dean Ondřej Konečný.
+At a staff meeting held on February 6, key challenges and changes, the faculty’s strategic direction, and significant investments in the academic environment for 2025 were presented.

-A major challenge in the current year in the field of education will be the modification of the method of completion of bachelor’s degree programmes.
-As of the academic year 2027/2028, it is planned to exclude the defence of the bachelor’s thesis from the framework of the state final examination.
-Students will be able to choose between a bachelor’s project, which focuses on practical skills, and a bachelor’s degree, which is more theoretical in nature, during their studies (presumably semester 5).
-“By choosing between the two options, we give students the opportunity to choose a way of working and acquiring competences that is more suited to their needs and future career.
-More communicative individuals with a desire to apply their results and link them to practice will choose the bachelor’s project, while more analytical and theoretical-minded learners will choose the bachelor’s study.
-By doing so, we motivate students to take responsibility for their education, to be flexible and thus be able to respond adequately to the current major changes in the labour market.” said Dean Ondřej Konečný.
+A major challenge this year will be adjusting the completion of bachelor’s degree programs.
+Starting in the 2027/2028 academic year, bachelor’s thesis defenses will be removed from the state final examination framework.
+During their studies (typically in the fifth semester), students will choose between a bachelor’s project, which focuses on practical skills, and a bachelor’s study, which is more theoretical.
+“By offering two options, we allow students to choose the form of work and skill development that best suits their needs and future careers.
+Those who are more communicative and eager to apply their findings to practice will choose the bachelor’s project, while those with a more analytical and theoretical mindset will opt for the bachelor’s study.
+This step encourages students to take responsibility for their education, adapt to change, and enables us to respond adequately to major shifts in the job market,” explained Dean Ondřej Konečný.

-Vice-Dean for Foreign Affairs Lenka Zouhar Ludvíková informed about the implementation of the OP JAK project.
-In addition to supporting education, the project will modernize the faculty’s infrastructure, including a new air conditioning system in the auditorium (2025), expanded Wi-Fi coverage, new coworking space and renovation of PC equipment (2026).
-In 2027, investments will be directed to the environmental and social studies laboratories.
+Vice Dean for International Affairs Lenka Zouhar Ludvíková provided an update on the implementation of the OP JAK project.
+In addition to supporting education, the project will modernize the faculty’s infrastructure, including new air handling systems in the auditorium (2025), expanded Wi-Fi coverage, new coworking spaces, and updated PC equipment (2026).
+Investments in 2027 will cover realization of two laboratories for our students, Environmental Studies Lab and Social Studies Lab.

-The meeting with the staff confirmed the faculty’s direction to modernize education, improve infrastructure, and support the academic and professional skills of students and staff.
+The staff meeting confirmed the faculty’s direction toward modernizing education, improving infrastructure, and supporting the academic and professional development of students and staff.

-Within the framework of the university-wide project OP JAK, the faculty focuses on the development of the academic environment not only by investing in premises, but also by strengthening the professional skills of academic staff.
-The aim is to reduce student failure rates, improve mobility, innovate study programmes and strengthen links with practice.
+As part of the university-wide OP JAK project, the faculty is focusing on developing the academic environment through investments in facilities and strengthening the professional skills of academic staff.
+The goals include reducing student dropout rates, improving mobility, innovating study programs, and creating stronger connections with practice.

-The FRRMS leadership emphasized the importance of these changes for the future of the faculty and encouraged the academic community to actively engage in the discussion and implementation of the strategic plans.
+The FRDIS leadership emphasized the importance of these changes for the faculty’s future and called on the academic community to actively participate in discussions and the implementation of strategic plans.

 More news